Liverpool's Premier League title triumph in 2019/20 was the culmination of five years of outstanding work from Jurgen Klopp.

-The 21-year-old was named 2019/20 TAG Heuer Young Player of the Season and is one of several top-class defenders to have made a difference at the back.
+The then 21-year-old was named 2019/20 TAG Heuer Young Player of the Season and was one of several top-class defenders to make a difference at the back.

-Liverpool have conceded considerably fewer goals, and a longstanding vulnerability at set-pieces is no longer an issue.
+Liverpool conceded considerably fewer goals in 2019/20, and a longstanding vulnerability at set-pieces was eradicated.

-Klopp’s Liverpool always play at a relentlessly high tempo, but in the past five seasons they have continually added strands to their tactical options.
+Klopp’s Liverpool have always played at a relentlessly high tempo, but in the seasons leading up to 2019/20 they continually added strands to their tactical options.